 Some of our members feel safer if someone checks in with them on a weekly or even daily basis.

-Members really appreciate a home-cooked meal, whether prepared at your house or theirs, especially on occasions like holidays or birthdays, or before or after an extended hospital stay.
+Members really appreciate a home-cooked meal, whether prepared either at your house or their's, especially on occasions like holidays or birthdays, or before or after an extended hospital stay.

 For example: Help plan a party, help with sewing of knitting project, show how to check air pressure on car tires, help sell items on EBay.